ryanRfox/azure-quickstart-templates/bitshares-ubuntu-vm/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template uses the Azure Linux CustomScript extension to deploy a block producing VM on the BitShares Network containing both a witness node and command line interface (CLI) wallet.
-The deployment template creates an Ubuntu 16.04 LTS VM, installs the BitShares witness node and CLI wallet.
+The deployment template creates an Ubuntu 17.10 VM, installs the BitShares witness node and CLI wallet.
 The project will build from github source and configure the node for block production.